dawid831/DoublePendulum/RAEDME.md

 - length - length of each arm
 - theta - initial angle of each arm from the vertial in degrees, so -90 would be full left swing
 - omega - initial angular velocity of each arm
+- max_trace_length - length of the trace of the pendulum head in simulation steps

 Then the simulation can be run with:
 ```bash